cultuurnet/uit-documentatie/content/json-ld-crud-api/latest/events/event-attendance-mode.md

 Indicates if an event is happening online, offline, or both (mixed):

-* `offline`: the event takes places on a real location
+* `offline`: the event takes places on a physical location
 * `online`: the events takes places on a virtual location
 * `mixed`: the event takes places both on a real location and a virtual location